Not every solo traveler is concerned about this but, we hear it often enough, “I want to travel alone but I’m afraid I’ll be lonely.”

 - Break up long trips with an organized tour.
 Independent travel is great and may offer enough social time in the short run.
 But if you’re traveling long term, you may find yourself wanting more company for a period of time.
 Take an organized tour for a week or more, take a rest from taking care of all the details of travel yourself and enjoy the company of others.
 Check our Deals page for tours with no or very low single supplements.

 - Go to restaurants with communal tables.
 These can be a tad hard to find but they are becoming more common.
 Google your destination, restaurant, and communal table and you may just find a few options.
 Go on Chowhound and ask the foodie community of your destination for suggestions.
-Read Solo dining?
-Try restaurants with communal tables.
+Read Eating Alone is Easy When You Know How

 - Go local again and again.
 When you are in one place for a while, go to the same greengrocer, flower shop or restaurant consistently.
 Be friendly.
 You’ll be noticed as a new regular and people will eventually chat with you.